Society of Biblical Literature: Regional and international meetings

-In addition to the annual meeting, multiple regional and an international meeting are held each year.
-Regional meetings consist of scholars in a geographic area within North America who promote biblical scholarship on a local level.
-Each region is coordinated by a scholar within the region and regions promote "Regional Scholars", to recognize outstanding scholars in the area.
-Society of Biblical Literature regions include: Central States, Eastern Great Lakes, Mid Atlantic, Midwest, New England & Eastern Canada, Pacific Coast, Pacific Northwest, Rocky Mountains & Great Plains, Southeastern, Southwestern and Upper Midwest.
+Formerly, the Society hosted multiple regional meetings per year.
+Regional meetings consisted of scholars in a geographic area within North America who promoted biblical scholarship on a local level.
+Each region was coordinated by a scholar within the region, and regions promoted "Regional Scholars" to recognize outstanding scholars in the area.
+Society of Biblical Literature regions included the Central States, Eastern Great Lakes, Mid-Atlantic, Midwest, New England & Eastern Canada, Pacific Coast, Pacific Northwest, Rocky Mountains & Great Plains, Southeastern, Southwestern, and Upper Midwest.
+The Society ended the regional meetings in 2023 and replaced them with annual Global Virtual Meetings, which began in 2023.

-The International Meeting is held annually in a location outside of North America specifically for scholars located out of the region.